After #GE2024 even in the south Sinn Féin remains haunted by its own largely secret northern legacy

 He also cites the practical consequences of those years: “a suicide rate way higher than the rest of the UK and more than twice the rate in the Republic.
 Diazepam in the North is 3.5 times more likely to be prescribed it than people living in England”.

 None of this gets talked about.
-Nor is NI’s housing crisis and dependence on private landlordism in working class republican areas of Northern Ireland where public sector housing is seemingly a thing of the past (not an NIHE house built since 1997).
+Nor is NI’s housing crisis and dependence on private landlordism in working class republican areas of Northern Ireland where public sector housing is seemingly a thing of the past (not one NIHE house has been built since 1997).

 All of these operations stay dark until some secret or other spurts out into the light, jarring with the party’s message of equality and humans rights: whether it’s how they mishandled the employment of an accused sex offender, bullying or the disappeared.